Indian Creek Divorce Lawyer & Family Law Attorney

 Divorce in Indian Creek Village: An Overview

-Looking for a Indian Creek Village family law attorney?
+Looking for an Indian Creek Village family law attorney?
 Pazos Law Group represents Indian Creek Village families in divorce, child custody, child support, alimony, paternity, and post-judgment modifications.
 Indian Creek Village is a private barrier-island municipality of roughly forty estates, reached by a single guarded causeway and served by its own public-safety force — one of the most security- and privacy-conscious communities in the country.
 A divorce here is rarely about a single home; the marital estate commonly spans controlling stakes in operating companies, family-office and trust structures, residences in other states and abroad, aircraft and vessels, art, and concentrated investment positions.

 Because so much wealth is held through entities and trusts rather than in individual names, the threshold work in an Indian Creek divorce is characterization and valuation — distinguishing marital from non-marital property under Fla.
 Stat. § 61.075 and tracing assets that may have been commingled or moved offshore.
 Confidentiality is paramount, and much of the strategy is built around resolving matters discreetly, often through negotiation or mediation, to keep sensitive financial details out of the public record.